nyukhalov/CarND-Behavioral-Cloning-P3/writeup_report.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data set, I also flipped images and angles thinking that this would ...
+To augment the data set, I also flipped images and angles thinking that this would help to combat overfitting and generalize the model.
 For example, here is an image that has then been flipped:

 ![flipped](img/center_flipped.jpg)